coleloui/workout-tracker/README.md

 # workout-tracker

 ## Description
-This project is used to to have a working website that shows the Burgers that you want to eat and have eatin.
+This project is used to to have a working website that shows your workouts.

 This project is deployed at https://sleepy-taiga-66644.herokuapp.com/